Peterbilt

-Peterbilt trucks are identified by a large red-oval brand emblem, in use since 1953.
-The company also uses a "bird"-style hood ornament on conventional-cab trucks, in use since 1965.
+Peterbilt trucks are identified by a red oval emblem that has been in use since 1953.
+A "bird"-style hood ornament has also been used on conventional-cab trucks since 1965.

 Headquartered in Denton, Texas, the company also manufactures trucks at PACCAR facilities in Sainte-Thérèse, Quebec, Canada and Mexicali, Mexico.

 History

 Background

-In the first third of the 20th century, transportation in the lumber industry remained time-consuming, as logs were primarily transported by steam tractors or horse teams.
+Peterbilt was born out of the Pacific Northwest logging industry.
+In the first third of the 20th century, transporting logs remained time-consuming, primarily moved by steam tractors, horse teams, rail, and water.
 T.A.
-Peterman was a lumberman located in Tacoma, Washington seeking to modernize the transportation of logs, transporting them faster and more efficiently to lumber mills to manufacture plywood.
+Peterman was a lumberman located in Tacoma, Washington, seeking to modernize log shipment to lumber mills to manufacture plywood.

 In 1934, Peterman acquired 30,000 acres of forestland in Morton, Washington; instead of using railroads, he built roads and acquired a fleet of trucks, purchasing White Motor Company trucks surplused by the U.S. Army.
 For logging use, the former military vehicles underwent several refurbishments and modifications; along with upgrades to their durability, the trucks underwent a degree of modernization, notably replacing hand cranks with electric starters.
 Safety changes included the addition of air brakes and air-cooled (finned) brake drums.

 On a 1938 business trip in San Francisco, Peterman learned that Fageol Truck and Motor Company was to be sold.
 Seeking an opportunity to expand into new vehicle production, he acquired Fageol from Sterling Motor Company for $50,000, receiving the 13.5-acre Fageol plant in Oakland, California, its tooling, and parts inventory; the purchase was completed in 1939.